List of Supported Models#

 ✅︎ |

-Sentence Pair Scoring#
+Sentence Pair Scoring (--task score

-Multimodal Language Models#
+List of Multimodal Language Models#

 The following modalities are supported depending on the model: